How Ship Things Back to Use From Europe

 Whenever you have goods delivered, it is always a good idea to check the condition they arrive in while the person who delivered them is there, so that a trader cannot claim that the damage occurred once the item was in your possession.

-If you don't get a satisfactory response from the trader, you can contact your local European Consumer Centre Open as an external link or the one in the country where you bought the guitar.
+If you don't get a satisfactory response from the trader, you can contact your local European Consumer Centre or the one in the country where you bought the guitar.

 It depends on the trader.
 All online traders have to explain their terms and conditions in a clear and understandable way on their website.
 These terms and conditions should explain the services they provide, including delivery options, and any restrictions.
 When you buy something, you usually agree to these conditions.